afriganov/wms-to-cad/README.md

 Image comes back in 3857, then gets transformed to 3765 using gdal.
 Python code also outputs world-like file to go with the transformed raster which is then loaded into CAD in the last part of the lisp.

+*python code must be compiled into standalone executable